nashville-software-school/aws-deployment-instructions/README.md

 1. Choose an environment name or allow the default value.
 2. Enter a value for the prefix of your application's [DNS Canonical Name record](https://en.wikipedia.org/wiki/CNAME_record) or allow the default value.
-3. Select an `application` load balancer.
+3. Select an **application** load balancer.
+AWS is in the process of deprecating Classic load balancers.
+Network load balancers cost money, and you do not need their low level configuration options to deploy your capstone.
-4. Choose `n` for [Spot Fleet requests](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet-requests.html).
+5. Choose **n** for [Spot Fleet requests](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet-requests.html).
 Since you are deploying a light application on the free tier, you do not need to worry about this configuration option.

 From this point, the service will complete the following steps: